 From Chagzur hot springs, you will follow the trail towards Tagtsi, where the old caravan routes of Humla-Manasorover and Humla-Limi intersect.
 About half an hour before reaching Tagtsi, you will come across a new settlement called Tugling.
 To reach the Nyalu base camp, you have two options: a shorter route along a new road after crossing the river or a longer, more scenic trail via Tagtsi.
 Just after crossing the Tagtsi Bridge on your right, you will spot one of the Limi valley's ruined villages, Tshamdo or Zambuk (also known as the ruined village of Lama Palya).
 The ruins and a chorten (Buddhist stupa) are all that remains of what used to be the oldest village in Limi.
 From Zambuk, you will need to cross the Nyingchhu River, which flows into Tshomgo Lake.
 You can take in the breathtaking views of Tshomgo Lake and the Talung meadows' stream, as well as see the camp of Limi and Humli shepherds and yak-herders at Jade/Nyalu base camp.
 Today's trek will take around 7 hours.

-Moving out of Nyalu base camp, it takes about two to three hours of climbing to reach the top of Nyalu Pass (14,000 ft/ 4,990 m).
-At the top of the pass, you will be surrounded by several mountain ranges.
+Moving out of Nyalu base camp, it takes about two to three hours of climbing to reach the top of Nyalu Pass (14,000 ft (4,990 m).
+Several mountain ranges will surround you at the top of the pass.
 As you descend from Nyalu Pass, you will come across a small, beautiful lake known as Sheliman Lake, located at 15,000 ft (4,570 m).
 From Sheliman Lake, you will continue descending towards Tshongsa meadow at 13,600 ft (4,140 m) and cross the Tshongsa River, where you will encounter the first vegetation, a rhododendron forest.
 While trekking through the forest, you will see the towering Tshongsa rocks and the beautiful Tshongsi Tsan waterfall (known as the Wild Demon of Tshongsa).
 After trekking for 7 hours, you will reach the pastureland of Sheng Jungma, situated in the thicker jungle habitat, which is about an hour away from the Tshongsa rocks.

 Your trekking journey comes to an end today.
 After an early breakfast, there will be little time to relax as you make your way to the airstrip for your return journey to Kathmandu.
 In the afternoon, you will have some free time to explore other areas of interest or to do some last-minute shopping in Kathmandu.
 You can catch your flight back home from Tribhuvan International Airport or extend your stay in Nepal.
 Regardless of your choice, always remember that the mountains you trekked through will stay with you forever, and you are always welcome to come back soon!